jmuelbert/jmbde-QT/README.md

 # jmbde

 [![GitHub license](https://img.shields.io/badge/license-EUPL-blue.svg)](https://joinup.ec.europa.eu/page/eupl-text-11-12)
 [![Build status](https://ci.appveyor.com/api/projects/status/mq9qt36e588dk7ui?svg=true)](https://ci.appveyor.com/project/jmuelbert/jmbde-qt)
 [![Build Status](https://travis-ci.org/jmuelbert/jmbde-QT.svg?branch=master)](https://travis-ci.org/jmuelbert/jmbde-QT)

-jmbde is a program to collect data for the IT.
-The database contains employees, departments, functions, phones, mobiles, computers, printers, faxes and accounts.
+jmbde is a program for the management of resources in companies. with this program, employees and the equipment they need for their work can be recorded.
+These are computers, printers and telephones.

 jmbde use the cross-platform framework [Qt](http://www.qt.io/download-open-source/), which means it works with the most operating systems.